Air pollution and AMD - should you be worried?Posted: Thursday 01 April 2021

 But, what is the science behind the claims?
 And, is it a cause for concern?

-At this month’s Virtual Clinic, we will be looking deeper into the research on higher levels of exposure to pollution and your chances of developing AMD.
+At this month’s webinar, we will be looking deeper into the research on higher levels of exposure to pollution and your chances of developing AMD.

 The most recent study, published earlier this year in the British Journal of Ophthalmology, found that people living in more polluted areas were at least eight per cent more likely to report having AMD.

 The research drew on data from 115,954 participants of the long term, community-based UK Biobank study, which involves more than half a million people.